TannerAGraves/StructBioInfo/docs/documentation.md

 Once finished, the DataFrame containing the protein's features will be merged with the one containing the probability distribution of each contact being of a certain type, giving more information about the confidence of the prediction.
 The last column, called "Predicted Interaction" will be also created and merged to the final DataFrame, by taking the *argmax* of the probability distribution.

+The software will finally export the final `pdbid_pred.csv` file in the `data/output/` folder.

 ### Training Mode

 To train the model from scratch, run the following command: